Cannabis and it’s Role in Treating Cancer

 While outside the scope of this article, cannabis and cancer cannot be discussed without discussing the individual who first pioneered these claims, and for good reason!
 Having immense personal success in treating cancer with RSO, he became an advocate for cannabis treatment for those suffering cancer, especially due to it’s high therapeutic index and low toxicity and side-effect profile.
 Indeed, documented case studies show a dose-response curve that suggested, with significant certainty, that chronic “hemp oil” use reduced tumor size in the patient.13 While the results from patients successfully using cannabis around the world are promising, it simply necessitates the need for high-quality studies even more.
 While this may be a challenge in the US, new cannabis legislation in Canada may spell out a different story for them!

 Nationwide Legalization in Canada Can Change All That

 In a recent article, we discussed the scientific and research benefits of the nationwide legalization of cannabis in Canada.
 (Click here to read more).
-Indeed, Canada may be the first ones to capitalize on this potential and promise cannabis has shown as a possible anti-cancer drug.
-Due to the incredible safety profile of cannabis, it’s possible for the first large-scale studies to examine this phenomenon in humans does indeed come out of Canada.
+Indeed, Canada may be the first ones to capitalize on this potential and promise that cannabis has shown as a possible anti-cancer drug.
+Due to the incredible safety profile of cannabis, it’s possible for the first large-scale studies to emerge from Canada that examine this phenomenon in humans does indeed come out of Canada.
 14

 Cannabis for Cancer: Lot’s to Offer, Potentially a Lot More to Come